sealuzh/cwb-chef-repo/README.md

 * [Amazon EC2](https://aws.amazon.com/ec2/) account.
 Alternative providers are available (see above).
   We have also deployed a CWB instance to OpenStack.
     * Both VMs (chef-server + cwb-server) must have a public IP address
-    * Make sure you have created a private SSH key to log into cloud VM instances and uploaded the corresponding public key to the cloud provider.
+    * Make sure you have created a private SSH key called `cloud-benchmarking` to log into cloud VM instances and uploaded the corresponding public key to the cloud provider.
     * Ensure that incoming and outgoing traffic is allowed for ssh (20), http (80), and https (433).
       In Amazon EC2, you create a [security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) called `cwb-web`.